 The future for Paralegal Professionals is very much linked with the future of the Legal Profession.
 In the UK, we are seeing an expansion of the legal sector.
 There was a time when only Solicitors could offer legal services to paying members of the public.
 Barristers were dependent on Solicitors instructing them in litigation matters.
 Today, Barristers are now a competing force with Solicitors for the provision of Litigation services.
 In addition, Paralegals are also encroaching upon the once protected legal services provided by Solicitors.
-Although some law firms may have closed in recent months, this will create a re-grouping of work ethics.
-Some solicitors could decide to work independently, reduce overheads thus relying further on the services of Paralegals.
+Many corporate businesses have an In-House legal department which will be another area relying on Paralegals.
 The scales are tipped upwards in favour of the growth for paralegals.

 Some may argue that we have one of the most expensive legal systems in the world.
-From this point of view, expansion may be a very good thing indeed.
+From this point of view, the role of paralegals is expanding rapidly.